Beetroot Tikki or Beet chops recipe with step wise photos. A healthy, nutritious & colorful snack that kids will love. Its vegan & gluten free also.

 4. Add red chili, coriander & garam masala powder and mix well.

-5. Add the mashed beetroot-potato mixture, finely chopped coriander leaves, 2 tablespoon gram flour (Chickpea flour), chaat masala powder, salt and mix till everything comes together as a ball.
+5. Add the mashed beetroot-potato mixture, finely chopped coriander leaves, 2 tbsp gram flour (Chickpea flour), chaat masala powder, salt and mix till everything comes together as a ball.
 Cook this over low flame.

 6. Make ping pong sized balls and slightly press them between your palm.
 Take the remaining gram flour in a bowl and drop the patties into the bowl for dusting.
 Shake off excess flour.